 Is Poop Eating Harmful To Your Dog?

-When your dog eats his own poop it is not going to do your dog any harm, other than the foul breath, and the ick factor, but if your dog consumes the feces of other dogs or animals there is a risk of health problems, especially if the poop has parasites, viruses or toxins.
+When your dog eats his own poop it is not going to do your dog any harm, other than the foul breath, and the ick factor.
+However, if your dog consumes the feces of other dogs or animals there is a risk of health problems, especially if the poop has parasites, viruses or toxins.

 If your dog has allergies and consumes poop that contains an allergen, then that will cause problems for your dog.
 Whenever your dog consumes poop from an unknown origin, your dog is at risk of getting sick.